Skip to main content

 Rationale

-Enabling connection_throttling helps the PostgreSQL Database to Set the verbosity of logged messages.
-This in turn generates query and error logs with respect to concurrent connections that could lead to a successful Denial of Service (DoS) attack by exhausting connection resources.
+Enabling connection_throttling helps PostgreSQL limit concurrent connections that could lead to a Denial of Service (DoS) attack by exhausting connection resources.
 A system can also fail or be degraded by an overload of legitimate users.
-Query and error logs can be used to identify, troubleshoot, and repair configuration errors and sub-optimal performance.
+Query and error logs can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.

 Audit